Electronic Logbook Device: Everything You Need to Know

 Now, the very first thing that we’d like to start off with is the official mandating of ELDs.
 The final electronic logbook device by the FMCSA was published back in December in 2015.

 The mandate has applied to cover more than three million drivers who are currently hitting the road.
 It is also important to be well-aware of the fact that this rule does not apply to anyone who is driving professionally – there are certain exemptions.

 Electronic logbook devices: what you need to know?

 Now, the very first thing to consider here is that this is a device that’s used by professional truck drivers as well as by commercial motor carriers to conveniently and easily track their HOS (Hours of Service) and to be FMCSA compliant.

-By the end of 2017, all CDL drivers are actually required to keep proper RODS (Record of Duty Status) and must use an ELD in order to conveniently record their HOS rules.
+By the end of 2017, all CDL drivers were required to keep proper RODS (Record of Duty Status) and must use an ELD in order to conveniently record their HOS rules.

 The Costs Of Logbook Devices